bauripalash/article-archive/tech/2018-07-11-You-Are-Also-A-Hacker.md

 ---

-Hacking, the word is floating around in  air from last few years.
-In last few years , illegal hacking is in rise.
-But You've to understand Hacking is not always Illegal or Hackers are not always Criminals.
+Hacking, the word is floating around in air from the last few years.
+In the last few years, illegal Hacking is in rise.
+But You've to understand Hacking is not always Illegal, or Hackers are not always Criminals.
 You and I also are Hackers.

 ![Hacker Face](https://fsgh.palash.tk/imgs/hacker-mask-laptop.png)